musikid/pjdfstest/book/src/getting-started.md

 ## Rootless running

-The test suite can be run without privileges.
+The test suite can be ran without privileges.
 However, not all tests can be completed without privileges, therefore the coverage will be incomplete.
+For example, tests which need to switch users will not be run.

 ## Dummy users/groups